A proof of Zhil'tsov's theorem on decidability of equational theory of epigroups: -unary words

-It is easy to see that to obtain one word from another we can: \begin{itemize} \item ''wind off'' a copy of a circle to the left or the right side of the circle simultaneously decreasing the circle power; \item ''wind on'' (if it is possible) a copy of a circle from the left or the right side of the circle simultaneously increasing the circle power; \item ''roll'' the circle to the left (right) side if some suffix (prefix) of the circle is written before (after) the circle. \end{itemize}
+These pictures illustrate three basic transformations that one can perform on a $\mathbb{Z}$-unary word without changing its $\mathcal{S}$-class. \begin{itemize} \item One can ``unwind'' $n$ copies of a circle to the left or the right side of the circle, simultaneously decreasing its encircled number by $n$ --- in Fig.~2 this transformation is applied to the circle labeled $zx$ in Fig.~1 with $n=2$.
+This corresponds to $n$ applications of either \eqref{eq:wind1} or \eqref{eq:wind2} from left to right. \item One can ``wind up'' (if it is possible) $n$ copies of a circle from the left or the right side of the circle, simultaneously increasing its encircled number by $n$ --- in Fig.~3 this transformation is applied to the circle labeled $xyz$ in Fig.~2 with $n=1$.
+This corresponds to $n$ applications of either \eqref{eq:wind1} or \eqref{eq:wind2} from right to left. \item One can ``roll'' a circle to the left (right) side if some suffix (resp. prefix) of the circle's label is written before (resp. after) the circle --- in Fig.~4 this transformation is applied to the circle labeled $zx$ in Fig.~3.
+This corresponds to an application of \eqref{eq:roll}. \end{itemize} \end{Example}

-Thus, any sword can be considered as a word with some ''singularities'' that can move to the left or to the right.
-This explains the notion of singular word.
+Thus, any sword can be considered as an ordinary word with some attached ``singularities'' ($\omega$-powers that may contain further $\omega$-powers etc.) that can move along the word.
+This explains our terminology.